qdrant/landing_page/qdrant-landing/content/documentation/search.md

 However, the general principles are:

 - planning is performed for each segment independently (see [storage](../storage) for more information about segments)
-- prefer a full scan if amount of points is below threshold
+- prefer a full scan if the amount of points is below a threshold
-- estimate cardinality of a filtered result before selecting strategy
+- estimate the cardinality of a filtered result before selecting a strategy
 - retrieve points using payload index (see [indexing](../indexing)) if cardinality is below threshold
-- use filterable vector index if cardinality is above threshold
+- use filterable vector index if the cardinality is above a threshold

 You can adjust the threshold using a [configuration file](https://github.com/qdrant/qdrant/blob/master/config/config.yaml), as well as independently for each collection.